Watch The Digital Wallets Video Overview

 Stripe requires Currency to be passed along with the donation and would need to be included in the form.

-When processing occurs, we get First Name, Last Name and Email Address back from the gateway (and only this information).
+When processing occurs, we get the supporter’s First Name and Last Name back from the gateway (and only this information).

 Its design is to use what we know, prior to processing.